loganstottle/todo-list/README.md

 # Simple Todo List

-- I made this to learn a bit of React
+- made this to learn React